 Feeding difficulties

 22 patients were reported with feeding difficulties/weak suck, although this feature was not mentioned in early reports of older patients.
 Of the 22 cases 10 required tube feeding at least in the neonatal period.[6,21-23,28,39,42] This aspect may have been underestimated in early reports.
-In some cases it was noted that there was an appetite improvement after 4 years.[6,39][39]
+In some cases it was noted that there was an appetite improvement after 4 years.[6,39] One patient was reported to have ‘an insatiable appetite’ by 6 years and 9 months of age.[39]

-[47] [48] [49]
+In comparison, in Prader-Willi syndrome feeding problems in infancy are present in 78% [47] (compared to 43% of the overall TS cases) and described as ‘almost always present’ before the development of hyperphagia between the ages of 1 and 4 years.[48]
+The poor feeding results from poor sucking, hypotonia as well as early fatigue and requirement for assisted feeding is nearly universal during the first four to six months of life.[49]

 Dysmorphic features